gbrwt/stvrn1447/README.md

 - [English](README.md)
 - [Indonesia](README.Id.md)

-This free RDP by Azure is brought to you by ZheHacK!
+This free by Azure is brought to you by ZheHacK!

 ### Now lets get to the free RDP stuff!